Grow as a Band, Learn full sets, Record, and Play gigs all year long. Learn More

-Following the model of travel sports teams, we'd like to group kids of similar experience and ability together.
-This will allow the more experienced/skilled students to be challenged and engaged, as well as providing the beginner/intermediate kids the opportunity to grow at their own pace without feeling the pressures of "not being good enough."
+We'd like to group people with similar experience, age and ability.
+This will allow the more experienced/skilled students to be challenged and engaged, as well as providing the beginner/intermediate students the opportunity to grow at their own pace without feeling the pressures of "not being good enough."
 At some point as well, we'd like to introduce the option for bands to explore songwriting and recording - two very important aspects of the music biz that are very different from what they've experienced thus far.
 Obviously we'd love to keep the bands together over time, but we understand that various circumstances may arise in which members may be unable to continue with the program.
 In the event that a band loses a member, or changes need to be made, we will do our very best to find a capable replacement.
 This happens pretty frequently in the real world and bands move on.
 For example, I've played with 5 different drummers during the past 5 years with Daughtry!
 Every one of them was professional, learned our material, and did a fantastic job!

-Now you're probably asking, "what about our annual summer camp that has been running for the past 9 yrs?"
+Now you're probably asking, "what about our annual summer camp that has been running since 2009?"
 That will not change.
 Obviously if bands would like to stay together for the summer camp, then by all means!!
-Nothing is set in stone and as always, we're very flexible.
-We're excited to announce that our program, weekly rehearsals, and any recording will take place at The Lyric Theatre on 440 East Avenue.
-We feel it's a very centralized location and a beautiful space!!
-This location has worked very well in the past and feel it's a great fit for our vision.
-Throughout the program, once the bands are ready, we will continue to book shows at Lovin' Cup as well as our own shows at The Lyric Theatre.
-Our plan is to start in the next few weeks and continue throughout the year.
-In order for us to begin planning, it would be extremely helpful to get an idea of which students would be interested, so kindly send us an email if you'd like to be a part of this exciting program, or if you just want more information.
-Once we get an idea of numbers, we'll begin the planning of start dates and times.
+We're excited to announce that our program, weekly rehearsals, and any recording will take place at The Lyric Theatre.
+Throughout the program, we will continue to book shows at Lovin' Cup as well as our own shows at The Lyric Theatre.

-Essentially it is our goal to provide this generation of future ROC stars with the ULTIMATE GARAGE BAND EXPERIENCE that will not only teach them about music, but will help them gain confidence, develop work ethic, learn valuable life lessons, and more importantly form friendships to last a lifetime.
+It is our goal to provide this generation of future Rock Stars with the ULTIMATE GARAGE BAND EXPERIENCE that will not only teach them about music, but will help them gain confidence, develop work ethic, learn valuable life lessons, and more importantly form friendships to last a lifetime.
 All of us who have been fortunate enough to be in a band know that there's no greater feeling than sitting in a room with friends, creating music, and being able to share that in front of an audience.
-As kids ourselves, we would've jumped at the opportunity to experience something like this, particularly under the guidance and coaching of experienced professional musicians.

 We hope you'll join us!!!
 Register Today